-V. DECISION ON SANCTIONS FOR SENATE FACULTY (Stage 3)
+V. CORRECTIVE OR OTHER ACTIONS (Stage 3)

-The steps outlined below apply when a Senate faculty respondent is found in violation of the SVSH Policy following a Formal Investigation, or following a hearing and any appeal (per Sections IV.B and IV.C of the Doe Addendum) in a DOE Grievance Process.
+The below provisions apply when a respondent is found in violation of the SVSH Policy following a Formal Investigation, or following a hearing and any appeal (per Section IV.C of the DOE Addendum) in a DOE Grievance Process.